 You should never wait until your tire is flat to make sure you have the correct supplies needed to swap it out.
 Always ensure that your vehicle has a spare tire.
 Most vehicles also include the necessary tools you will need to change the tire.
 If not, you will need a lug wrench, a jack, and wheel wedges.
 If your vehicle is equipped with the necessities, it can often be found in the trunk of the vehicle or underneath the floor.
 Consider keeping a tire pressure gauge in your vehicle as well so that you can check the tire pressure of your tires.
 Whether you are changing a spare or simply checking your tire pressure levels, a tire pressure gauge is a great tool to keep in your vehicle.
 If you’re unsure of how to correctly change a flat tire, check out our blog post titled “Help!
 I have a flat tire!
 What do I do?”

 2 First Aid Kit

 A first aid kit is a kit that you should always consider having in your vehicle.
 If there is ever an instance where you or your passengers need medical attention, having a first aid kit can make bad situations less stressful.
-Your first aid kit should contain band-aids (with various sizes), gauze, non-latex gloves, anti-biotic ointment (like Polysporin), pain relief medication (such as Advil or Tylenol), Antiseptic wipes.
+Your first aid kit should contain band-aids (in various sizes), gauze, non-latex gloves, anti-biotic ointment (like Polysporin), pain relief medication (such as Advil or Tylenol), and Antiseptic wipes.
 Aside from medical supplies, you should also consider keeping a flashlight, extra drinking water, non-perishable snacks, blankets and appropriate changes of clothing and footwear.

 3 Jumper Cables